bwilty/test-automation-6-2019/README.md

 programming language to test a page with values listed on it.
 This was created as part of a job application assessment.

+This project was created using ruby version `ruby 2.6.3p62 (2019-04-16 revision 67580) [x64-mingw32]`
+and was last run using the latest version of the libraries in Gemfile as of June 22, 2019.

 - By Bryan Wiltgen
 - Last updated on June 22, 2019